-In reporting for her new book, Second Class: How the Elites Betrayed America’s Working Men and Women, Newsweek’s Batya Ungar-Sargon traveled the country seeking out and talking wot members of America’s working class who are fighting to survive.
-They were cleaning ladies and health care aides, truck drivers and Amazon delivery people, fast food workers, builders and others — so called “voters who shower after work.”
+In reporting for her new book, Second Class: How the Elites Betrayed America’s Working Men and Women, Newsweek’s Batya Ungar-Sargon traveled the country seeking out and talking with members of America’s working class who are fighting to survive.
+They were cleaning ladies and health aides, truck drivers and Amazon delivery people, fast food workers, builders and others — so called “voters who shower after work.”

 What she concluded was what this week’s election may have borne out: That working class voters, long a guaranteed voting bloc for Democrats, feel left behind.
 That no one in power is speaking to or for them.
 That what they want is not all that complicated: Respect and a way to achieve the American dream through hard work.